FBartos/RoBSA/README.md

 ```

 We again use the `summary()` function to obtain information about the
 fitted model.
-We find out that the the experimental treatment actually
+We find out that the experimental treatment actually led
-led to notably shorter survival times with the mean model-averaged
+to notably shorter survival times with the mean model-averaged log(AF) =
-log(AF) = -0.18, 95% CI\[-0.56, -0.18\].
-Furthermore, we observe a huge
+-0.18, 95% CI\[-0.56, -0.18\].
+Furthermore, we observe an enormous
 effect of the scaled Karnofsky performance score, showing that moving
 from 0 to 1 increases the survival times with the mean model-averaged
 log(AF) = 2.54, 95% CI \[1.74, 3.31\].